Health & Wellness

 High in Protein, Low in Calories and Saturated Fat

 Ocean-farmed salmon is an ideal source of high quality, affordable protein.
 Protein provides essential amino acids which are vital for growth and muscular development.
 A diet high in protein usually means a more efficient metabolism which helps in weight loss and maintenance.
-Ocean-farmed salmon has approximately one-third of the saturated fat as lean ground beef and 50 percent less saturated fat than chicken which makes it an ideal choice for those seeking to lower their cholesterol levels.
+Ocean-farmed salmon has approximately one-third of the saturated fat as lean ground beef and 50 percent less saturated fat than chicken which makes it the healthy choice.

 Important nutritionally essential Omega-3 fatty acids are: a-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 These “essential” fatty acids were given their name when researchers found that they were necessary for normal growth.
 Our bodies do not create these essential fatty acids so we need to supplement our diets with foods like salmon that naturally provide these vital nutrients.

-Omega-3 fatty acids can be readily found in fish but ocean-farmed Atlantic salmon is one of the best sources due to its high content, affordability and year-round availability.
-The American Heart Association and the U.S. Department of Health and Human Services recommends eating a three ounce portion of fish high in Omega-3 (like salmon) at least twice a week.
+Omega-3 fatty acids can be readily found in fish but ocean-farmed Atlantic salmon is one of the best sources due to its Omega-3 content, affordability and year-round availability.

 100 Percent Natural – No Added Color